-The proposed policy changes and planning amendments below aim to address two issues:
+The proposed planning code amendments below aim to address two issues:

 - Increasing market pressures to convert industrial land into residential and commercial land uses.